mihaelpuljak/one-click-hugo-cms/site/content/_index.md

 products:
   - image: /img/calibration.jpg
     text: >-
-      Museum on demand - We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+      Museum on demand - test We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
   - image: /img/revisum/RevisumXRPortal.GIF
     text: >2-